hajicj/MUSCIMarker/doc/source/instructions.rst

 * ``multi-staff_bracket`` (the "horned" one)
 * ``multi-staff_brace`` (the "curly" one, rarely spanning more than 2 staves)
 * ``thin_barline`` (a simple line)

+You will practically always find these symbols at the beginnings of systems.

 In this example, there are two brackets, one which spans all staves and one for the bottom four, and one brace: